 « Additional Services » means services other than the right to use the Software that may be provided by the Service Provider in conjunction with the Software, including in particular configuration, training and integration services, etc.

 « Administration Panel» means the Software tracking platform described in the Documentation made available to the Client when he acquires the paid version.
-Accordingly, this functionality is available with the paid version of the Software only.

 « Documentation » means the user document referred to in Appendix 1, drawn up by the Service Provider to explain the operation of the Software and its functionalities.